There are a range of things to consider when submitting an application to undertake a research higher degree.

 For further information please contact: email@example.com

-All graduate research applicants are required to liaise and gain support of a nominated supervisor before submitting an application.
+All graduate research applicants are required to determine the research topic they want to explore, as well as liaise and gain support of a nominated supervisor before submitting an application.
+You can find a list of projects (and available opportunities) below.

 New applicants: If you are a new student and have applied for a Graduate Research Degree by the relevant closing date, you will be automatically considered for the Graduate Research Scholarships.
 You will receive a notification that a scholarship application has been added to your record within 7 days of having submitted your course application.